PERSONAL PROTECTION ORDERS (PPO's)

 The issuance of a PPO is a very serious matter.
 Associated with it are potential criminal consequences, as well as possible professional, personal, and social ramifications.

 Sterling Law has a great deal of experience in representing Respondents and Petitioners in PPO cases.
-Call Sterling Law at (877) 923-2326 for a free PPO telephone consult.
-We follow up telephone consults with a Case Evaluation.
+Call Sterling Law at (877) 923-2326 for a free PPO phone consult.
+We follow up phone consults with a Case Evaluation.

 After a Case Evaluation, if your Plan of Action calls for attorney involvement, you may want to hire our firm to represent you.
 If so, you can expect to then sign a contract and pay a deposit on your future legal expenses.
 We will then form your legal team consisting of a Senior Advising Attorney, an Associate Attorney, a Legal Assistant, and our support staff.
 The team will spring to action to begin work on your case.